jpc-hpe/my_nvim_config/NOTES.md

 - index (for all the default key mappings)

 ## commands

+User defined commands should start with uppercase letter

 Restore an option to default value with an ampersand: `:set iskeyword&`